Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 \subsection{Impact of two poroelastic bodies}

 The fourth and final example is a poromechanical extension of the impact of two elastic bodies problem which has been simulated in many papers in the MPM literature (\eg~\cite{Sulsky1994,Sulsky2004,Wang2016,Sinaie2017}).
 Figure~\ref{fig:impact-setup} illustrates the setup of this problem.
 Here, two circular discs of the same radius of 0.2 m are initially located at the lower left corner and the upper right corner of a 1 m square domain.
-The two discs are subjected to initial velocities of the same magnitude but in opposite directions, namely $\tensor{v}_{0}=\{1,1\}$ m/s for the lower one and $-\tensor{v}_{0}=\{-1,-1\}$ m/s for the upper one.
+The two discs are subjected to initial velocities of the same magnitude but in opposite directions, namely $\tensor{v}_{0}=\{0.1,0.1\}$ m/s for the lower one and $-\tensor{v}_{0}=\{-0.1,-0.1\}$ m/s for the upper one.
 Gravity and damping effects are neglected, and plane strain conditions are assumed for both bodies.
 These conditions will make the two bodies collide at the center of the domain after a certain period of time.

-Our example differs from the original problem in that here the bodies are saturated porous materials, instead of solids.
-Therefore, additional material parameters are required for porous materials, and they are taken from the previous example.
-The solid elasticity parameters are set to be equivalent to the original problem, namely a Young's modulus of $E = 100$ kPa and a Poisson's ratio of $\nu=0.3$.
+Our example differs from the original problem in that here the bodies are saturated porous materials instead of solids.
+Therefore, additional material parameters are required for porous materials, and they are set as follows: $\phi_{0}=0.5$, $k_{0}=10^{-14}$ m$^2$, and $\mu_{f}=10^{-6}$ kPa$\cdot$s.
+The permeability is again related to porosity evolution.
+For other parameters, we set the mass densities of the solid and fluid phases as $\rho_{s}=\rho_{f}=1000$ kg/m$^3$, and the solid elasticity parameters as $E = 1000$ Pa and $\nu=0.3$, such that they are consistent with the non-dimensional parameters in the original problem.